 The immune system is a complex biological system in the human body.
 It is made up of cells, tissues, and organs that work constantly to deal with infectious and other foreign materials, such as allergens or tumors, that may be harmful to the body.
 These materials carry

-.
+antigens.
 The immune system is able to recognize the difference between cells that belong and those that do not by learning to identify protein markers (antigens) that are found on cell and infection surfaces.
 In people, the antigens or markers are referred to as the

 The immune system is made up of several types of white blood cells, called